firehelmet1/best-places-visualization/README.md

 The data is presented visually and tabularly.
 The tabular data shows the raw ranking data from Wallethub as well as linear correlation (slope) measured between the major parameters.

-The four Leaflet Heatmaps show a
+The four Leaflet Heatmaps show a visual comparison of cost, weather, health and happiness across the United States.

 ![Leaflet](templates/Leaflet.png)